 E85 Codes, Standards, and Safety

-All E85—a gasoline-ethanol blend containing 51% to 83% ethanol, depending on geography and season—fuel system installations must comply with National Fire Protection Association (NFPA) codes.
+All E85—a gasoline-ethanol blend containing 51% to 83% ethanol, depending on geography and season—fueling site installations must comply with National Fire Protection Association (NFPA) codes.
 NFPA Codes 30 and 30-A relate to Flammable and Combustible Liquids Code and the Code for Motor Fuel Dispensing Facilities and Repair Garages, respectively.
-Many states have adopted NFPA documents as law.

 Depending on the fueling site location, size of the storage tank, whether the tank is aboveground or underground, and specific state and local regulations, operators need to comply with the following: